cwarden45/Bastu_Cat_Genome/Basepaws_Notes/README.md

 ![second cat ADMIXTURE plot](https://ars.els-cdn.com/content/image/1-s2.0-S0888754307002510-gr1.jpg)

+This 2nd plot may make things more confusing, but I think this analysis strategy is a good example of "[hypothesis generation](http://cdwscience.blogspot.com/2019/05/emphasizing-hypothesis-generation-in.html)" in genomics.
+While using lower numbers of K may be more robust, it may still be worth emphasizing that I always try to explain that several rounds of analysis and discussion are required in a research setting (where my use of scripts is semi-automated at best).
+In other words, as a Bioinformatics Specialist, I usually emphasize that "initial" results should not be thought of as final results that are immediately appropriate for publication.
+In other words, some trail and error should be expected (this is why I think having access to raw data is crucial, and part of why you see your reports change over time).

 Finally, before getting to the code for re-analysis part, here are some assorted general notes on things that I think may cause confusion:

 **1)** I think this has been changed in some places (such as the Facebook discussion group), but I think the CatKit box still says "*The World's First At-Home Cat Genetics Test*".
 This is not true (and I have commented about that [here](https://twitter.com/cwarden45/status/1109316444305526784)).
 Hopefully, that is just a matter of them needing to wait until they use up their current set of boxes.
 As you can see above, Stormy clearly has a UC-Davis VGL result from 2013 (for example).